Environmental anxiety doesn’t usually feel dramatic.

 Uncertainty Without Timeline

-It doesn’t have a clear endpoint.
+Environmental change doesn’t have a clear endpoint.

-Humans cope better with challenges that:
+Humans cope better with problems that feel contained and resolvable.

 So the mind stays on alert.